-- Meeting Schedule.
-The City Council conducts its regular meetings on 8.1 the first and third Tuesdays of the month, except when Council is in recess.
-At the second regular meeting in January, tThe City Council will approve the schedule of meetings for the calendar year, which in addition to the regular meeting schedule may include the cancellation of regular meetings and the addition of special meetings and study sessions.
+- 8.1 Meeting Schedule.
+The City Council conducts its regular meetings on the first and third Tuesdays of the month, except when Council is in recess.
+At the second regular meeting in January, the City Council will approve the schedule of meetings for the calendar year, which in addition to the regular meeting schedule may include the cancellation of regular meetings and the addition of special meetings and study sessions.
 This practice does not, however, preclude the Mayor or a majority of the members of the City Council from calling additional meetings pursuant to the Brown Act.

-The City Council may by resolution reschedule regular meetings that occur the day after a Monday holiday on Wednesday of the holiday week.
-When a regular City Council meeting is rescheduled to a Wednesday, the agenda shall be published the prior Wednesday; the meeting shall start at 6:45 p.m. and follow the adopted Order of Business for regular City Council meetings. - 8.2 Rules of Order.
-City Council meetings shall be governed by Rosenberg's Rules of Order except as otherwise provided by this Manual.
+- 8.2 Rules of Order.
+City Council meetings shall be governed by Rosenberg's Rules of Order.
 Unless otherwise required by state law or City ordinance, decisions of the Council shall be made by a majority of members present and voting.
-The Mayor may impose additional reasonable procedural rules not inconsistent with Rosenberg's Rules of Order and the provisions of this Manual, unless objected to by a majority of Councilmembers present. - 8.3 Order of Business.
+The Mayor may impose additional reasonable procedural rules not inconsistent with Rosenberg's Rules of Order and the provisions of this Manual, unless objected to by a majority of Councilmembers present.

+- 8.3 Order of Business.
 The order of agenda items for regular Council meetings is as follows:

 - 1. Call to Order

 - 2. Pledge of Allegiance

 - 3. Roll Call

 - 4. Closed Session Report

 - 5. Ceremonial Items

-- 6. Postponements and Orders of the Day

-- 7. Oral Communications (public comment on non-agenda matters)
+- 6. Oral Communications (public comment on non-agenda matters)

-- 8. Consent Calendar
+- 7. Consent Calendar

-- 9. Public Hearings
+- 8. Public Hearings

-- 10. Action Calendar
+- 9. Action Calendar

-- 11. Items Removed from the Consent Calendar
+- 10. Council Reports and Comments

-- 12. City Manager Report
+- 11. City Manager Report

-- 13. Oral Communications (continued)
+- 12. Oral Communications (continued)

-- 14. Councilmember Reports

-- 15. Future Agenda Items
+- 13. Informational Items

-- 16. Adjournment
+- 14. Adjournment

 Oral communications shall be limited to 30 minutes.
 Additional speakers wishing to comment on non-agenda items may be given time to speak at the end of the agenda, after the City Manager's report.
-Councilmember Reports should focus on Council committee assignments and ceremonial appearances and may include other information relevant to matters within the jurisdiction of the City Council.
 In the absence of an objection made by a majority of Councilmembers present and voting, the Mayor may modify the order of business to facilitate the fair and efficient conduct of Council meetings.
-The Mayor shall determine the Order of Business of a special City Council meeting, subject to overruling by any objections sustained by a majority of vote of the City Council.